aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Create the Fabric client node, which will host the Fabric CLI.
 You will use the CLI to administer the Fabric network.
-The Fabric client node will be created in its own VPC, with VPC endpoints pointing to the Fabric network you created in [Part 1.](../ngo-fabric/README.md).
+The Fabric client node will be created in its own VPC, with VPC endpoints pointing to the Fabric network you created in [Part 1](../ngo-fabric/README.md).
 CloudFormation will be used to create the Fabric client node, the VPC and the VPC endpoints.

-The CloudFormation script requires a small number of parameter values.
-We'll make sure these are available as export variables before running the script.
+The CloudFormation template requires a number of parameter values.
+We'll make sure these are available as export variables before running the script below.

 In Cloud9: